MisterMX/sunflower-mannheim/README.md

+# sunflower Wordpress Theme Mannhem

+This is a fork of the original [sunflower](https://github.com/verdigado/sunflower) theme that contains custom adjustments for the Mannheim section of the German Green Party.

+It mostly changes the look of the footer and the header and contains some adjustments to certain block elements.
+The design of this theme is more oriented towards the [website](https://gruene.de) of the national section of the German Green Party.

+Original readme below:

 # sunflower WordPress Theme

  This is sunflower, a WordPress-Theme for the german green party.
 It is based on the starter theme [_s](https://underscores.me/).